 - Work on the geographies of production, investment and uneven development has demonstrated how the economic fortunes of British men and women in the c19th were bound into global patterns of investment and exchange, and is exploring the accumulation of wealth in different territories of the British Empire, and intergenerational wealth transfers, state regulation and inequality in c19th and c20th Britain (Alastair Owens).
 Other work in this area has shown the importance of the embedding of production networks to provide for resilience in the context of contemporary global trade liberalisation and EU enlargement, and is exploring the externalisation of the EU economy through free trade agreements and global production networks in contemporary North Africa, and the consequences of trade and economic integration for economic (in)security (Adrian Smith).

 - Work on transnational migration is highlighting the relationships between the global North and South in relation to the ‘connectivity’ within and across communities that are transnational and diasporic (Alison Blunt and Cathy McIlwaine), and the negotiation and subversion of transnational citizenship amongst Indians in India and the UK (Philippa Williams).
-Other work has explored the creation of local and transnational socio-economic and political practices developed to cope with marginalisation and financial exclusion amongst migrant groups (Cathy McIlwaine, Kavita Datta), with on-going work exploring migrants’ philanthropic networks in post-recessionary UK (Kavita Datta), and corporate philanthropy in east London (Alison Blunt, Cathy McIlwaine, Alastair Owens and Jane Wills).
+Other work has explored the creation of local and transnational socio-economic and political practices developed to cope with marginalisation and financial exclusion amongst migrant groups (Cathy McIlwaine, Kavita Datta), with on-going work exploring migrants’ philanthropic networks in post-recessionary UK (Kavita Datta), and corporate philanthropy in east London (Alison Blunt, Alastair Owens).

-- Research on Neoliberalism, politics and resistance has examined new forms of political organisation, and the alternative values and practices reshaping and resisting neoliberalisation, with research charting the ‘domestication’ of neoliberal economic reform by households in East-Central Europe (Adrian Smith), the re-working of neoliberal welfare reform by 3rd sector homeless service organisations (Jon May), and new forms of broad-based community organising in the UK (Jane Wills).
-On-going work is examining how music can make and sustain new forms of community in east London, the rationale, development and impact of the UK government’s localism agenda on local political action (Jane Wills) and new forms of ‘post-secular’ political praxis, and the potential for more progressive forms of urban encounter (Jon May).
+- Research on Neoliberalism, politics and resistance has examined new forms of political organisation, and the alternative values and practices reshaping and resisting neoliberalisation, with research charting the ‘domestication’ of neoliberal economic reform by households in East-Central Europe, the re-working of neoliberal welfare reform by 3rd sector homeless service organisations (Jon May), and new forms of broad-based community organising in the UK.
+On-going work is examining how music can make and sustain new forms of community in east London, the rationale, development and impact of the UK government’s localism agenda on local political action and new forms of ‘post-secular’ political praxis, and the potential for more progressive forms of urban encounter.